ceph/ceph/doc/radosgw/notifications.rst

  - user/password: This should be provided over HTTPS.
 If not, the config parameter `rgw_allow_notification_secrets_in_cleartext` must be `true` in order to create topics.
  - user/password: This should be provided together with ``use-ssl``.
 If not, the broker credentials will be sent over insecure transport.
  - mechanism: may be provided together with user/password (default: ``PLAIN``).
 The supported SASL mechanisms are:
+ - ``user-name``: User name to use when connecting to the Kafka broker.
+If both this parameter and URI user are provided then this parameter overrides the URI user.
+    The same security considerations are in place for this parameter as are for user/password.
+ - ``password``: Password to use when connecting to the Kafka broker.
+If both this parameter and URI password are provided then this parameter overrides the URI password.
+    The same security considerations are in place for this parameter as are for user/password.

   - PLAIN
   - SCRAM-SHA-256